Arnnav-A/207-Project/README.md

 ## Technical Problems

-* We are facing issues in managing maven builds to add the module dependencies for this project.
+* We are currently facing issues in managing maven builds to add the module dependencies for this project.